Are Gutters Really Necessary?

 - Basement foundation: Without gutters, water can enter your home and cause basement flooding.
 This could be especially bad if you have a finished basement, as there could be water damage to your belongings that could be easily avoided with a simple gutter installation.

-- Little to no overhang: If your roof’s overhang fits close to your home’s siding, frequent rain will cause trenches to form where the water builds up.
+- Little or no overhang: If your roof’s overhang fits close to your home’s siding, frequent rain will cause trenches to form where the water builds up.
 Often, that rainwater remains close to the foundation once it’s absorbed into the ground, causing severe and costly damage over time.
 Without gutters, you may also experience water damage to your siding.

 When Are Gutters Optional?